MicrosoftDocs/bingmaps-docs/BingMaps/spatial-data-services/public-data-sources/poi-entity-types.md

 # POI Entity Types

 The following table shows the entity IDs for the points of interest (POI) categories that are supported by the [PointsOfInterest](../public-data-sources/pointsofinterest.md) data source.
 POI entities may not be available for every location.

-> [!NOTE]
->  If migrating to the PointsOfInterest data source from the deprecated NAVTEQNA and/or NAVTEQEU data sources, the PointsOfInterest data source supports the same Entity Type ID's used by the NAVTEQNA and NAVTEQEU data sources.

 |Entity Type Name|Entity Type ID|
 |--------------------|----------------------|